-- 1. To have clearly identified roles and responsibilities for the subject leader - To have an agreed philosophy and ensure a whole school approach to the teaching of mathematics - 3.
+- 1. To have clearly identified roles and responsibilities for the subject leader - 2.
+To have an agreed philosophy and ensure a whole school approach to the teaching of mathematics - 3.
 To allocate appropriate available resources to meet the needs of the National Curriculum - 4.
 To provide appropriate INSET for staff and support within school. - 5.
-To be creative with Maths teaching to engage pupils. - 6.
+To be creative with Maths and increase the use ICT in the teaching of mathematics - 6.
 To establish effective procedures for pupil tracking and assessment. - 7.
 To monitor and review mathematics in the school, report to Governors, and liaise with the governor allocated to mathematics. - 8.
 To use community involvement, local studies and secondary school liaison to enrich opportunities for learning mathematics. - 9.
 To identify and provide for children with special educational needs and for Gifted and talented pupils - 10.
-To establish and maintain home school links with regard to the mathematics curriculum.

-11. To liaise with external agencies in the support and development of mathematics curriculum and practice.
+To establish and maintain home school links with regard to the mathematics curriculum. - 11.
+To liaise with external agencies in the support and development of mathematics curriculum and practice.